Poets&Quants Top Business Schools

 EXPERIENTIAL PROJECT WORK

-The Cameron School business education places a strong emphasis on project work.
+Cameron places a strong emphasis on project work.
 Students work on a variety of projects that not only help develop their hard business skills but also their soft skills and creativity.
 Surveyed alumni rated the opportunities given to them in the business program to nurture and improve soft skills in business (such as verbal and written communication skills, adaptability, delegation, time management) a strong 8.61 average rating.

 “My capstone project really made me consider all areas of business that I had learned about all throughout my time in school,” another alum said.
 “And working with others on a large project helped mimic teamwork in a career.”